 How SimplyCash® Plus Business Credit Card from American Express Compares to Other Business Cards

 Ink Business Preferred℠ Credit Card has a better intro offer, through which you can earn 80,000 bonus points.
 And Chase Ink Business PreferredSM cardholders can earn 3 points per $1 in several business categories, including shipping, some online advertising, travel and more, up to $150,000 in combined spending each calendar year, giving it a slight edge.
 Unlike SimplyCash® Plus, Chase Ink Business PreferredSM has an annual fee of $95 and a $0 foreign transaction fee, making it the better option for international business travelers.

-When it comes to rewards, SimplyCash® Plus is slightly better since the Bank of America® Cash Rewards for Business Mastercard® credit card only lets cardholders earn up to 3 percent cash back on business purchases.
+When it comes to rewards, SimplyCash® Plus is slightly better since the Bank of America® Business Advantage Cash Rewards Mastercard® credit card only lets cardholders earn up to 3 percent cash back on business purchases.
 These categories include office supplies and gas, but not wireless phone service like SimplyCash® Plus.
-With the Bank of America® Cash Rewards for Business Mastercard® credit card, you can earn a $200 statement credit after your first $500 in purchases in the first 60 days as compared to the $200 in statement credit for spending $5,000 within the first six months on the SimplyCash® Plus (and then, of course, there's the additional $200 you can earn if you spend an additional $10,000 within the first year).
-Other benefits are comparable to the SimplyCash® Plus: no annual fee and a 0 percent APR for nine billing cycles (nine months with SimplyCash® Plus).
+With the Bank of America® Business Advantage Cash Rewards Mastercard® credit card, you can earn a $200 statement credit after your first $500 in purchases in the first 60 days as compared to the $200 in statement credit for spending $5,000 within the first six months on the SimplyCash® Plus (and then, of course, there's the additional $200 you can earn if you spend an additional $10,000 within the first year).
+Other benefits are comparable to the SimplyCash®: no annual fee and a 0 percent APR for nine billing cycles (nine months with SimplyCash® before it goes to 13.24% - 20.24% Variable).
 If you want more rewards and more flexibility, choose the SimplyCash® Plus card.